ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `WAF_PACKAGE_ID`
-:   The ID of WAF package.
+:   The ID of the WAF package.
 Required.

 `WAF_GROUP_ID`
-:   The ID of WAF group.
+:   The ID of the WAF group.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.